-Mr G was actively looking for an investment opportunity when he read about a company I will refer to as "B" in a local magazine.
+Mr G was actively looking for an investment opportunity when he read about a company I will refer to as "B" on the internet.

-Interested, Mr G attended a seminar ran by B and ultimately decided to invest.
-Mr G was told that for every £14,000 he invested, a vehicle would be bought on his behalf and leased out by a connected company - "Raedex".
+Interested, Mr G read some online reviews and spoke to other investors.
+He also attended a presentation ran by the director of B. Mr G was told that for every £14,000 he invested, a car would be bought on his behalf and leased out by a connected company - "Raedex".
 He would receive monthly returns and a final gross payment at the end of the term.
-The vehicles themselves would act as security for the investment.
+The vehicle(s) themselves would act as security for the investment.